 For example, if your dental insurance will pay 80% of the cost of the procedure, then you should expect to pay 20%.
-If your dental plan will pay 50%, then your cost will be higher.
+If your dental plan pays 50%, then your cost will be higher.
 You will also want to check if you have a deductible to pay.

 Choosing the Type of Filling

-There are several different types of fillings you can choose from.
+There are several different types of fillings from which you can choose.
 Popular choices include:

-- Composite resin filling, or “white fillings” which will match the natural color of your tooth
+- Composite resin—white fillings—will match the natural color of your tooth

-- Metal fillings or amalgam fillings which are a mix of metals, including silver, tin, mercury, copper and zinc.
+- Metal fillings or amalgam fillings are a mix of metals, including silver, tin, mercury, copper, and zinc.

-Over the years people have questioned the safety of exposure to mercury in fillings.
-However, the American Dental Association, U.S. Centers for Disease Control and Prevention, U. S. Food and Drug Administration, and the FDA have all come out with studies and statements that these have not been harmful for adults or children ages 6 and above.
+Over the years, people have questioned the safety of exposure to mercury in fillings.
+However, the American Dental Association (ADA), U.S. Centers for Disease Control and Prevention (CDC), and the U. S. Food and Drug Administration (USDA) have come out with studies and statements that these have not been harmful to adults or children ages six and above.